Farhaan3007/Casting/README.md

 When you press **Analyze Financials** in the web interface, the app runs four agents in sequence: it extracts the statements, extracts the notes, compares the figures and then produces a summary table of any issues found.
+As each step runs the page shows which agent is executing and only the final summary table is displayed.